Generative Inverse Design with Abstention via Diagonal Flow Matching: Introduction

 Recent advances in generative modeling have enabled a new paradigm: generative design, where deep learning models learn from data to generate design parameters \cite{ardizzoneanalyzing}.
 These models, including variational autoencoders (VAEs), generative adversarial networks (GANs) \cite{generative_design_gan_airfoil}, and more recently diffusion models \cite{generative_design_diffusion_proteins}, can generate novel designs conditioned on desired performance criteria.
 Unlike optimization-based inverse design methods that solve for a single design per query, generative models can produce diverse design candidates that all satisfy the given specifications, offering engineers multiple options to choose from based on additional constraints or preferences not captured in the performance metrics.

-In this work, we develop an invertible conditional flow matching architecture \cite{flow_matching} for generative design that operates bidirectionally, and is capable of both generating parametric designs given performance labels and computing performance predictions from designs.
+In this work, we develop an invertible conditional flow matching architecture \cite{lipmanflow} for generative design that operates bidirectionally, and is capable of both generating parametric designs given performance labels and computing performance predictions from designs.
 However, this generative capability introduces a critical challenge: the network will produce a design for any input performance specification, even those that are physically unfeasible or lie outside the training distribution.
 For instance, in aerodynamic design, the model might generate an airfoil shape for lift and drag coefficients that violate fundamental physical constraints.
 Without a mechanism to assess the reliability of generated designs, practitioners cannot distinguish between trustworthy predictions and spurious outputs.

 We address this challenge through uncertainty quantification (UQ) \cite{uncertainty_quantification_general}, introducing methods to quantify the model's confidence that a generated design genuinely achieves the specified performance.
 We develop two architecture-specific metrics---Zero-Deviation and Self-Consistency---that exploit the bidirectional structure of our flow, and compare against general-purpose baselines including ensemble methods \cite{uncertainty_qunatification_ensemble_methods}.
 These UQ metrics enable users to filter out unreliable designs and focus on candidates that the model confidently predicts will meet the desired specifications.
-We demonstrate the effectiveness of our approach on three design tasks: airfoil aerodynamics \cite{dataset_unifoil}, gas turbine combustor design \cite{dataset_gas_turbine}, and a scalable multi-objective benchmark \cite{deb2005scalable}.
+We evaluate our approach on five tasks: airfoil aerodynamics \cite{dataset_unifoil}, gas turbine combustor design \cite{dataset_gas_turbine}, a scalable multi-objective benchmark \cite{deb2005scalable}, thin film optical coating, and a high-dimensional FashionMNIST image-statistics benchmark \cite{xiao2017fashionmnist}.